achrus23/achrus23/README.md

  Currently exploring the fascinating realms of **LLMs, reinforcement learning, and next-gen model evaluation techniques.**

- Ask me anything about **computer vision, machine learning, big data analytics, and how AI can automate complex tasks **
+ Ask me anything about **computer vision, machine learning, big data analytics, and how AI can automate complex tasks.**